LakshyaKhatri/Java-Tutorial-Programs/README.md

 # Java-Tutorial-Programs
 This repository contains the respective java programs of the tutorials given by me.
 # Depreciation
-This repository is not being managed anymore by me.
+This repository is not being managed by me anymore.